filamentphp/filament/packages/panels/docs/05-dashboard.md

 }
 ```

-The `$this->filters` array will always reflect the current form data.
+The `$this->pageFilters` array will always reflect the current form data.
 Please note that this data is not validated, as it is available live and not intended to be used for anything other than querying the database.
 You must ensure that the data is valid before using it.
 In this example, we check if the start date is set before using it in the query.

 ### Filtering widget data using an action modal